apache/parquet-format/CONTRIBUTING.md

    until 2 years after the parquet-java implementation containing the feature is released.
-It is recommended that changing the default value for a forward incompatible feature flag should be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighed in release notes).
+It is recommended that changing the default value for a forward incompatible feature flag should be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighted in release notes).

 For forward compatible changes which have a high chance of performance